Frequently Asked Questions

 Q3: Who can participate in Random Walks?

-A: The program has been designed exclusively for incoming Booth students enrolled in the Full Time MBA program on the Hyde Park campus.
-There are four trips available to students who wish to bring their partners and one trip for families with children.
-Most trips will have 12 or 16 first years and 4 second year trip leaders.
-Students enrolled in other Booth programs including but not limited to Evening MBA, Weekend MBA, and Executive MBA are not permitted to participate in Random Walk – even in cases where they may be enrolled in classes offered through the Full-Time Time MBA program.
+Students enrolled in other Booth programs including but not limited to Evening MBA, Weekend MBA, and Executive MBA are not permitted to participate in Random Walks – even in cases where they may be enrolled in classes offered through the Full-Time MBA program.
 Students who enroll in the Full-Time MBA program but then cancel or defer their matriculation are also ineligible to participate.
-Financial penalties for cancellation from Random Walk will be imposed in accordance with terms in effect at the time of cancellation.
+Financial penalties for cancellation from Random Walks will be imposed in accordance with terms in effect at the time of cancellation.
+Students cannot bring children of any age on Random Walks.

 Students cannot bring children of any age on Random Walk.